Best Mattress

 Does Brook + Wilde offer any sort of trial?

 Yes, they do.
 They offer a 100 night trial, like Simba and a lot of their rivals.
-This is a fairly reasonable length of time but it’s not as long as, for example, the 365-night trial available from Nectar UK.
+This is a fairly reasonable length of time but it’s not as long as, for example, the 365-night trial available from Nectar, Dreamcloud, or Eve.

 Are Brook + Wilde really made in the UK?